Thursday, 18 May 2023

 “How much will you pay for it?”
 I asked him.

-He got up, gently knocked on my head and laughed heartily, kept laughing.
+He got up, gently knocked on my head, and laughed heartily, keeping on laughing.
 It was dark outside.
 Kashi was sweating even in that air-conditioned room.

-He told that the days were gone when he used to suffer from the mix of guilt, self- pity, inability and fear while meeting aged, frail beggars on streets and act swiftly to alleviate their pain by comparing them with his father at the bottom of his heart.
+He told that the days were gone when he used to suffer from the mix of guilt, self-pity, inability, and fear while meeting aged, frail beggars on the streets and act swiftly to alleviate their pain by comparing them with his father at the bottom of his heart.
 He said that he had now learnt to accept them the way they were and was working with some good Samaritans who were striving to change these people’s condition.
-“Even though I understand that the sufferers wouldn’t accept restricting the pain of suffering to something related to “heart felt”, this is what I feel”, he told.
-He continued speaking as I found myself in jinx, unable to follow him.
+“Even though I understand that the sufferers wouldn’t accept restricting the pain of suffering to something related to “heart felt”, this is what I feel,” he told.
+He continued speaking as I found myself in a jinx, unable to follow him.
 I felt that my eyes were becoming heavy and thought of going out to get fresh air.
-Kashi tore open a new pocket, and took out a cigarette.
+Kashi tore open a new pocket and took out a cigarette.

 He told suddenly that the desire for getting married was still tormenting him.
 He asked me with the innocence of a small boy whether it was wrong to consider loneliness, washing clothes, and going to hotels as reasons for wanting to get married.
 Insane!
 His life gathered its strength for survival by spending the days and evenings after torrential downpour.
-Sometimes when sitting in a bus travelling a long distance on a national highway, he told that, he felt his life as a wonderful gift when it gets merged with the music of bus’s speed.
-I also became zealous hearing him speaking like that.
+Sometimes when sitting in a bus travelling a long distance on a national highway, he said he felt his life as a wonderful gift when it got merged with the music of the bus’s speed.
+I also became zealous hearing him speak like that.
 He stopped talking abruptly and asked me eagerly to join him to have fried rice together.
 I loved the way he asked it.
 Though he didn’t like fried rice and was fully composed these days, he would falter at times, he said.
-While reading his most favourite poet in a lonely room in an utter serenity, he would hate his father for his irresponsible way of yawning with a peculiar sound lying on cot at the entrance.
-He would prefer going out of his room just to block his father’s yawning mouth once for all.
-He looked visibly tired while narrating how a yawning of that kind would make his entire post mid night bliss completely spoilt.
+While reading his most favourite poet in a lonely room in utter serenity, he would hate his father for his irresponsible way of yawning with a peculiar sound lying on a cot at the entrance.
+He would prefer going out of his room just to block his father’s yawning mouth once and for all.
+He looked visibly tired while narrating how a yawning of that kind would make his entire post-midnight bliss completely spoilt.
 He was becoming hopeful of living his life the way he wanted it after the death of his father.
-Four or five of his friends who had totally lost their self-identity, writings and readings were only responsible for all these, he said.
+Four or five of his friends who had totally lost their self-identity, writings, and readings were only responsible for all these, he said.
 Amidst his last sip, he asked me if I still continued reading.
-Fixed a cigarette between his lips.
+He fixed a cigarette between his lips.

 In a quick shift, he changed his topic to his recent dreams.
-He was speaking as he was stirring the chili laced water floating in a beautiful glass bowl with a silver spoon.
+He was speaking as he was stirring the chili-laced water floating in a beautiful glass bowl with a silver spoon.
 Though having dreams like earlier, it set them aside with his ‘no problem’ again.
 The serene face of Ramana Maharishi came in his dreams once, he said.
-In another dream, he had his toe bitten by a snake and blood came out from his toe.
-In one of his dreams, he saw his dead body being carried on a bier and in another dream, he was a terrorist chased by police.
-One day night, he jumped over a tall wall, crossed big mountains, and was flying in the sky whipping the wind with his hands elatedly.
+In another dream, he had his toe bitten by a snake, and blood came out from his toe.
+In one of his dreams, he saw his dead body being carried on a bier, and in another dream, he was a terrorist chased by police.
+One night, he jumped over a tall wall, crossed big mountains, and was flying in the sky, whipping the wind with his hands elatedly.
 This was the only dream he was longing for its recurrence, he said.
-One dream that repeated itself frequently, yet grossly got him annoyed was the one in which he was writing an examination without preparation and blinking without knowing answers in the hall.
+One dream that repeated itself frequently, yet grossly, got him annoyed: the one in which he was writing an examination without preparation and blinking without knowing answers in the hall.

-Plates full of fried rice were brought to our table along with elegantly arranged butter knife, spatula and dinner fork.
+Plates full of fried rice were brought to our table along with elegantly arranged butter knives, spatulas, and dinner forks.
 I knew it well, though, that Kashi had to eat more than half of my share.

 ***Ended***